 The CMEC Leadership Team

 Celeste Cruz lives in the San Francisco Bay Area with her husband and their eleven children.
-With a graduate degree in English and a background in European humanities and art history, she has taught literature and writing in classroom and small group settings.
-She discovered Charlotte Mason before her children were born and has enthusiastically studied her philosophy ever since, but her most rewarding experience has been putting that philosophy into practice with her own children at home.
-Besides organizing a local Mason group, she shares the joys of home education at Joyous Lessons and @celeste_cruz, collects Mason-style notebook work @keepingcompanycm, and speaks at retreats and conferences nationwide.
-Celeste serves the CMEC in a variety of ways, including contributing to community projects and acting as managing editor.
+With a graduate degree in English and a background in European humanities and art history, she has taught literature and writing in a variety of settings.
+She has spent the past two decades studying Charlotte Mason's philosophy and letting it direct and inspire her work as a mother and home educator.
+Besides organizing a local Mason co-op and nature club, she shares the joys of home education at Joyous Lessons and @celeste_cruz and speaks at retreats and conferences nationwide.
+Celeste has worked with the CMEC since 2018 and now serves as executive director.

 More of Our Team Members

 Born and raised in Southern California, Tom Cox studied Latin and Greek at Hillsdale College in Michigan.
 After college, he went on an 18,000-mile road-trip exploring America, and, while touring the country with his barbershop quartet, was offered his current job at The Heights.
 Prone to misadventures, Tom has broken both of his ankles and doused a house fire with only a pair of frozen pants.
-He lives in Northern Virginia with his wife, Nicole, and five children.
+He lives in Northern Virginia with his wife, Nicole, and six children.
 In the summer of 2019, he completed a Master's Degree in Liberal Arts at St. John's College in Annapolis.
 Being a Johnnie sharpened his pedagogy while expanding the tools he uses in the classroom, from seminars to oral exams.
 When he isn’t speaking or reading Greek and Latin, he enjoys reading (English), hiking, and spending time with family and friends.
 Besides being a CMEC dad, Tom consults for our curriculum and resources, particularly on the ancient world, and speaks for our community.

-Dawn Duran lives in Maryland with her husband, who serves in the U.S. Army, and their two sons.
+Dawn Duran lives in Maryland with her husband and their two sons.
 She has undergraduate degrees in physical education and physical therapy as well as a graduate degree in health sciences.
 Her pre-motherhood career choices were influenced by her experience as a Division I athlete, and she worked as a physical therapist full time prior to taking on her most prized roles of stay-at-home wife and homeschooling mother.
-Dawn feels blessed to have encountered the philosophy of Charlotte Mason prior to her children reaching school age and has been immersed in Mason’s methods for ten years.
-Dawn has created Swedish Drill Revisited to assist homeschool families effectively embrace a forgotten form of physical education and she enjoys offering a local class to facilitate the study of Plutarch and Shakespeare in community.
-She also writes for the magazine American Essence, teaches classes online for Purdue University Global, and co-hosts The New Mason Jar podcast.
-Dawn is our business manager and helps with our subject guides.
+Dawn feels blessed to have encountered the philosophy of Charlotte Mason prior to her children reaching school age and has been immersed in Mason’s methods for more than a decade.
+Dawn created Swedish Drill Revisited to assist homeschool families effectively embrace a forgotten form of physical education, and is the author of A Reasoned Patriotism: Critical Thinking and Civic Duty in an Age of Polarization.
+She also co-hosts The New Mason Jar podcast.
+Dawn assists the CMEC as support manager and contributes to our study guides.

 Jocey Jekel lives in Pennsylvania with her husband, Levi, and their three little ones.
 Originally from Massachusetts, she attended the Templeton Honors College at Eastern University for her undergraduate degree (B.S.
 Biochemistry, with minors in Philosophy and Theology) as well as her graduate studies (M.A.T. in Classical Education).
-After two years of teaching and outdoor adventure in Jackson, WY, she spent the past four years as a teacher and administrator at a classical high school outside Philadelphia.
+After two years of teaching and outdoor adventure in Jackson, WY, she spent four years as a teacher and administrator at a classical high school outside Philadelphia.
 Throughout her studies and her working experience in education, Charlotte Mason has become a treasured conversation partner.
-Jocey draws on her experience in the classroom and teaching a variety of subjects at The Mason Academy in her work with our Community Learning Support Group.
+Jocey draws on her experience in the classroom and teaching a variety of subjects at the Mason Academy in her work with our Community Learning Support Group.

 Joanna Nice lives in New Jersey with her husband and six children.
-She wasn't even considering homeschool when a friend invited her to a mothers' reading group of Mason's volumes.
+She wasn't even considering homeschooling when a friend invited her to a mothers' reading group of Mason's volumes.
 After two years of slowly pondering and seeing the beautiful example of CMEC families, she realized she wanted to live this way too and invited her oldest kids home from public school.
 Joanna graduated from Princeton University with a degree in molecular biology and has a background in pharmaceutical marketing and clinical trials.
 She assists with The Mason Academy in the Princeton area and serves as the Form Leader for Forms 2 & 3.

 A lifelong bibliophile, Emily Sullivan is a graduate of the Great Books Program of Thomas Aquinas College.
 When she was a young mom, she began reading Mason in Amy Snell's reading group and felt certain she had found a true kindred spirit.
 The Sullivans currently reside in southwestern New Hampshire where a wild collection of animals, books and daughters are randomly strewn among a blue gambrel barn, the 1860s farmhouse, and various open fields and gardens.
 In addition to teaching her own girls, Emily also leads TBG afternoons and mentors college women at nearby Thomas Aquinas College.
 Before becoming a homeschooling Mom, Emily taught theology and philosophy at a classical high school outside of Manhattan and has written and lectured for a variety of catechetical non-profits.
 When she's not pre-reading for the upcoming term, she's happiest spending time over tea with old friends...like Aristotle and Aquinas.
 Emily uses her experience as one of our guide writers.